billkable/pal-prereq-windows/README.md

 ## Optional setup and UI tuning

+1. Consider setting Firefox browser as the default.

 1. Consider setting the background for the PAL Desktop, which you can get [here](https://prerequisites.pal.pivotal.io/prerequisites/prerequisites/linux-install/pal-desktop.png).